acm-uiuc/til/_til/unix/last-argument-of-the-last-command.md

+---
-# Last Argument Of The Last Command
+title: Last Argument Of The Last Command
+category: unix
+---

 You can use `!$` as a way to reference the last argument in the last command.
 This makes for an easy shortcut when you want to switch out